Ecoe Advice Devon Logo

 • Providing ongoing support to ensure changes are sustained

-This hands‑on, personalised model helps stabilise long‑term conditions, reduces winter illness and supports safer hospital discharge.
-It also builds trust, confidence, and resilience within households who often feel overlooked or unsupported.
+This hands‑on, personalised model helps stabilise long‑term conditions, reduces winter illness, and supports safer hospital discharge.
+It also builds trust, confidence, and resilience within households that often feel overlooked or unsupported.

 We know that winter places extraordinary pressure on health services.
 We also know that many of the patients who return repeatedly with respiratory illness, frailty or chronic condition flare‑ups are living in homes that are making them unwell.